mongodb/terraform-provider-mongodbatlas/examples/atlas-search-deployment/README.md

-# MongoDB Atlas Provider - Atlas Cluster with dedicated Search Nodes
+# MongoDB Atlas Provider - Atlas Cluster with dedicated Search Nodes Deployment

 This example shows how you can use Atlas Dedicated Search Nodes in Terraform.
 As a prerequisite, you need to create a project and cluster resource.